Key Takeaways

 - Day 1: Submit property information

-- Days 1-2: Receive multiple cash offers
+- Days 1-2: Receive your cash offer

 - Day 4: Sign purchase agreement